Layou, Village

 Economy and Agriculture

-Agriculture is another pillar of Layou’s economy, with the village’s fertile lands supporting the cultivation of crops such as bananas, yams, and dasheen.
-The village benefits from the water provided by the Layou River, which plays a key role in irrigation and agriculture.
-The Layou Road not only connects the village to St. Joseph but also facilitates the transport of goods, including locally grown produce.
+Agriculture is another pillar of Layou’s economy.
+The village’s fertile lands support crops such as bananas, yams, and dasheen.
+The town benefits from the water provided by the Layou River, which plays a key role in irrigation and agriculture.
+The Layou Road connects the village to St. Joseph and facilitates the transport of goods, including locally grown produce.

 Layou’s dual reliance on agriculture and fishing reflects its traditional lifestyle, but the rise in eco-tourism, supported by the Layou Tourism Facility, has brought additional economic opportunities.
 Visitors are encouraged to engage in activities that respect the environment while enjoying the village’s natural offerings.